The Eight Eleven Foundation’s 25 Acts of Kindness

 Celebrating the 25th Anniversary of the Eight Eleven Family of Companies with Gifts That Keep On Giving!

 2025 marks the 25th anniversary of the Eight Eleven Family of Companies, and we’re celebrating by supporting 25 different nonprofits and causes that hold a special place in the hearts of our employees.
-As the charitable arm of the Eight Eleven Family of Companies, what better way to celebrate the organization’s monumental milestone than by gifting support to the communities we serve?
+What better way to celebrate the organization’s monumental milestone than by gifting support to the communities we serve?
 Throughout the year, Eight Eleven employees have submitted video recordings and written nominations to the Foundation’s Board, detailing their ties to each organization and the impact the Foundation’s support will make.
-Below is a list of our 25 Acts of Kindness and more details about each cause, from nationally established organizations to upcoming local nonprofits.
+Below is a list of our 25 Acts of Kindness and more details about each cause, from nationally established organizations to up-and-coming local nonprofits.

 Keep Checking-In Throughout 2025 as We Continue Celebrating with 25 Acts of Kindness!